erezpeter/Feature_Partition/README.md

 ### 🧬 Biological Data

-Consider a dataset of cells that undergoes two biolgoical process.
-Below we compare the embedding generated based on all genes, with the embeddings generated based on two gene partitiosn that were extracted using our approach.
+Consider a dataset of cells governed by two distinct biological processes.
+Below we compare the embedding generated based on all genes, with the embeddings generated based on two gene partitions that were extracted using our approach.
 The color in each row encodes the cell stage in each of the corresponding biological processes.

 ** Common approach **: Embed cells using all genes → embedding reflects mainly a single biological process